-Each Building Principal is responsible for annually appointing a building-level team includes representation from response that administrators, parent organizations, school safety personnel, other school personnel, law enforcement officials, fire officials and other emergency response agencies.
-The emergency response team is responsible for the development and review of a building-level emergency response plan for each district building.
-The address response to emergency situations, such as those requiring evacuation, sheltering and lock-down at the building level and components required by law and regulation, including measures necessary to comply with Labor Law §27-c to respond to public health emergencies involving a communicable disease.
-These confidential include communication, plans emergency response, evacuation routes, shelter sites, medical transportation and emergency notification of parents/quardians, alarm or detection of carbon monoxide at the building level and include all procedures required by law and regulation.
+Each Building Principal is responsible for annually appointing a building-level emergency response planning team that includes representation from teachers, administrators, parent organizations, school safety personnel, other school personnel (including bus drivers and monitors), law enforcement officials, fire officials and other emergency response agencies.
+The emergency response planning team is responsible for the development and review of a building-level emergency response plan for each district building.
+The plan(s) will address response to emergency situations, such as those requiring evacuation, shelter/shelter-in-place and lockdown at the building level and will include all components required by law and regulation, including measures necessary to comply with Labor Law § 27-c to respond to public health emergencies involving a communicable disease.
+These confidential plans will include evacuation routes, shelter sites, medical needs, transportation and emergency notification of parents and guardians, and as of July 1, 2025, considerations for the access and functional needs of student and staff, and procedures for the reunification of students with parents/persons in parental relation following an emergency.